Home / LSA Students / Academics & Requirements / Majors & Minors / Philosophy, Politics, and Economics (PPE) /

-Schedule an appointment with an economics concentration advisor to declare an economics concentration.
-Students must complete the prerequisites to the concentration before declaring and must have a GPA of at least 2.0 in the concentration.
+Schedule an appointment with an economics department advisor to declare an economics major.
+Students must complete the prerequisites to the major before declaring and must have a GPA of at least 2.0 in the major.

 - ECON 401 (Intermediate Microeconomics) and ECON 402 (Intermediate Macroeconomics), each completed with a grade of at least C-;